ACLU files suit on behalf of pregnant LA dockworkers

 LOS ANGELES (AP) — A lawsuit alleges that a dockworkers' union and a shipping trade group discriminate against pregnant day workers at the ports of Los Angeles and Long Beach.

+The legal action claims the women were denied promotions that would lead to union membership and full-time jobs, which can carry a six-figure salary.

-The suit also alleges non-union pregnant and breast-feeding women were denied accommodations.
+The suit also alleges non-union pregnant and breast-feeding women were denied accommodations such as reassignment to clerical duties.

 It names International Longshore and Warehouse Union Local 13 and the Pacific Maritime Association.